Skip to content

 Frequently Asked Questions

 As a private institution in Provo, Utah, Provo College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 53%.
+The graduation rate is roughly 53%.

-Ten years out, alumni of Provo College report median earnings of $39,645; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Provo College report median earnings of $39,645, a figure worth comparing against the cost of attendance before enrolling.

 Similar Schools